top of page

 Mirza has performed extensively across the globe, with appearances in Spain, Germany, Turkey, Italy, Switzerland, Iran, Slovenia, Serbia, Croatia, and Bosnia and Herzegovina.
 He has been featured at numerous international festivals including Festival Fronteras, Mostra Viva Mediterrani & Sinestesia Winter Festival (Valencia), BiFlamenko Fest (Ljubljana), Flamenco Festival (Ankara), Jazz Fest Sarajevo, Flamenco Fest Zagreb, Flamenko Trieste, Ethno Fusion Fest (Belgrade) and World Music Fest Zeman (Serbia), among many others.

 As a composer, Mirza has worked on numerous projects.
 He wrote music for the theatre play Disgraced, directed by prominent Bosnian director Dino Mustafić, as well as The Sarajevo Merchant by author Igor Štiks, directed by acclaimed Czech director Michal Dočekal.
+In 2025, he composed the music for the documentary theatre performance PULS, directed by Ermin Bravo, a project exploring communication and connection between deaf and hearing performers through music, dance, and personal narratives.
 He also played guitars on the soundtrack of Not So Friendly Neighborhood Affair, the latest film by Oscar-winning director Danis Tanović.

 In recognition of his contributions to culture and the arts, Mirza Redžepagić was awarded the Order of Civil Merit by King Felipe VI of Spain.

-Thanks to his exceptional achievements and artistic growth following his Master’s studies, he was appointed Berklee Alumni Ambassador for the 2025/2026 academic year.
+Thanks to his exceptional achievements and artistic growth following his Master’s studies, he was appointed Berklee Alumni Ambassador for the 2025/2026 academic year as well as Berklee Mentor.

 bottom of page